aladagemre/django-friendship-network/README.md

 django-friendship-network
 =========================

 Django Friendship module that works on Neo4j.
 You need to have a Neo4j instance running.
+Tested under neo4j-community-1.9.4-unix.

 Requirements
 -------------